kj-9/jma-data/README.md

-# git-scraping
+# jma-data

-Git-scraping data from the Japanese Meteorological Agency (JMA).
+Git-scraped Data from the Japanese Meteorological Agency (JMA).

-- Scrapes daily forcast of min / max temperarture of mesh in geojson format
+- daily forcast of min / max temperarture of mesh in geojson format